ddbnl/office365-audit-log-collector/README.md

 ## Use cases:

 - Ad-lib log retrieval;
-- Scheduling regular execution to retrieve the full audit trail.
+- Scheduling regular execution to retrieve the full audit trail in SIEM
 - Output to PRTG for alerts on audit logs
+- Output to (Azure) SQL / CSV for Power BI

 ## Features:

 - Subscribe to the audit logs of your choice through the --interactive-subscriber switch, or automatically when collecting logs;
 - Collect General, Exchange, Sharepoint, Azure active directory and/or DLP audit logs through the collector script;
-- Output to file, PRTG, Azure Log Analytics or to a Graylog input (i.e. send the logs over a network socket).
+- Output to CSV, PRTG, Azure Log Analytics, SQL or to a Graylog input (i.e. send the logs over a network socket).

 ## Requirements:
 - Office365 tenant;